facebook image

 Category: Music,

-James Clarke’s new work for the Colorado Symphony is a “kindred spirit” with Clyfford Still’s art – a meeting of minds as two art forms explode together.
+Before the performance, enjoy a private reception with drinks and light hors d’oeuvres.
+Mingle with other art and music lovers and meet composer James Clarke.
+His new work for the Colorado Symphony is a “kindred spirit” with Clyfford Still’s art – a meeting of minds as two art forms explode together.

 About the Composer